princekwusu/Term_Deposit_Prediction/README.md

 ## Worklow or Methodology

 ### Exploratory Data Analysis (EDA)
--Analyzed distribution of features
+- Analyzed distribution of features
--Detected imbalances in the target class
+- Detected imbalances in the target class
--Identified key correlations and trends
+- Identified key correlations and trends

 ### Feature Engineering & Data Preprocessing
--Encoded target
+- Encoded target
--Normalized numerical data
+- Normalized numerical data
--Handled class imbalance using upsampling
+- Handled class imbalance using upsampling

 ### Model Training
--Trained a model using XGBoost, a powerful gradient boosting algorithm -Evaluated performance using metrics like accuracy, precision, recall, and F1-score
+- Trained a model using XGBoost, a powerful gradient boosting algorithm
+- Evaluated performance using metrics like accuracy, precision, recall, and F1-score

 ### Model Evaluation
--Dealt with class imbalance
+- Dealt with class imbalance
--Assessed model performance with a confusion matrix and classification report
+- Assessed model performance with a confusion matrix and classification report

 ##Key Insights

--The dataset is highly imbalanced, with only 11% positive subscriptions.
+- The dataset is highly imbalanced, with only 11% positive subscriptions.
--Features like contact method, previous outcome, and duration show strong predictive power.
+- Features like contact method, previous outcome, and duration show strong predictive power.
--XGBoost was chosen for its performance and ability to handle feature interactions effectively.
+- XGBoost was chosen for its performance and ability to handle feature interactions effectively.

 ## Result